The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Capacity to within a Constant Gap

 In Section \ref{subsection_HK_II}, an improvement is proposed by allowing the transmitters to select one of three carefully chosen superposition strategies depending on the rate pair to be achieved.
-It will be shown that the achievable region of this explicit HK coding scheme is within $n_i^*$ bits to the capacity region, where
+It will be shown that the achievable region of this explicit HK coding scheme is within $(n_1^*,n_2^*)$ bits to the capacity region, where

-Note that on a SIMO IC, $n_i^*=1.$ Finally, in Section \ref{subsection_reciprocity}, we prove the constant gap {\em reciprocity} of the MIMO IC, i.e., the capacity of the 2-user MIMO IC does not change by more than a constant number of bits if the roles of the transmitters and receivers are interchanged.
+Note that on a SIMO IC, $n_i^*=1$ (whereas $n_i=2$).
+Finally, in Section \ref{subsection_reciprocity}, we prove the constant gap {\em reciprocity} of the MIMO IC, i.e., the capacity of the two-user MIMO IC does not change by more than a constant number of bits if the roles of the transmitters and receivers are interchanged.